 Denver is well known for its proximity to the Rockies.
 Other attractions in the area include but are not limited to the Denver Zoo and the Denver Botanic Gardens.
 Many of those 30 million tourists would love to have rented a house or apartment for their visit instead of a hotel.
 Then there’s the business traveler.
 Denver hosts around 80 conventions a year, too.

 Whether someone is staying for a week for a convention or working a contract job in the tourism industry, this drives demand for short-term rentals that can be incredibly profitable.
-Renting on sites like AirBNB is legal if you have a business license, though around half of the AirBNB rentals are thought to be violating that rule.
-Denver is particularly progressive with allowing people to rent out their homes and apartments on AirBNB, though landlords may not agree with it.
+Renting on sites like Airbnb is legal if you have a business license, though around half of the Airbnb rentals are thought to be violating that rule.
+Denver is particularly progressive in allowing people to rent out their homes and apartments on Airbnb, though landlords may not agree with it.